+the chief executive's office has been located on the second floor of the administration building where good public accessibility is maintained.
+Similarly, other top staff have been located on the second level, although not adjacent to the warden or the warden's immediate staff.
 Likewise, the perimeter of buildings should reflect a balance between the functional design requirements of the spaces they enclose and the need for good supervision.
-It is not necessary, for example, that buildings have absolutely straight walls without recesses, so long as those recesses are visible by moving patrols.
+It is not necessary, for example, that buildings have absolutely straight walls without recesses, so long as those recesses are visible by moving vatrols.
 Building roofs should be reasonably free of potential hiding places.
-This general requirement is imperative for structures that are part of the secure perimeter system - for example, an entrance structure that is aligned with the perimeter fence system and forms an integral element of the perimeter security system.
+This general requirement is imperative for structures that are part of the secure perimeter system-for example, an entrance structure that is aligned with the perimeter fence system and forms an integral element of the perimeter security system.
+Furnishings Many correctional institutions have been designed to include fixed, heavy-duty metal furniture in such areas as inmate rooms, dayrooms, gamerooms, and dining rooms.

-Furnishings

-Many correctional institutions have been designed to include fixed, heavey-duty metal furniture in such areas as inmate rooms, dayrooms, gamerooms, and dining rooms.
 Dining and game tables have often been made of heavy-duty stainless steel with fixed steel stools.
 The underlying reason is to prevent inmates, who might be destructive, from easily damaging the furniture or using chairs or parts of heavier pieces as weapons during potential disturbances.
-Unfortunately, the environment created by such furnishings, coupled with architectural features such as barriers and the managemen style frequently accompanying these practices, actually contributes to the very behavior it is designed to protect against.
+Unfortunately, the environment created by such furnishings, coupled with architectural features such as barriers and the management style frequently accompanying these practices, actually contributes to the very behavior it is designed to protect against.
 Also, these furnishings are very costly.
 With increasing frequency, new institutions are designed with interiors that convey less threatening, more humane atmospheres and with architectural surfaces that dampen noise.
 Articles of furniture that complement these interiors are important design features that must not be overlooked.
 Durable and reasonably priced tables and chairs, in particular, can be made of wood or plastic, sometimes in combination with metal parts.
-In some areas upholstered furniture such as sofas or benches may be appropriate.
-It is important to select materials that meet life safety codes, especially any foam cushions used in chairs and sofas.

-Wood butcher-block furniture, whether fixed or free, has been found surprisingly, practical in certain aplications.
+In some areas, upholstered furniture such as sofas or benches may be ap- The goal of site planning in relation to security should be to achieve a proper balance between good supervision and sound functional relationships in as normal an environment as is possible in an institutional setting.
+Campus plans, versus corridor-system plans, are particularly appropriate for attaining that balance.
+GENERAL DESIGN AND CONSTRUCTION ISSUES/39 propriate.
+It is important to select materials that meet life safety codes, especially any foam materials used in chairs and sofas.
+Wood butcher-block furniture, whether fixed or free, has been found surprisingly practical in certain applications.
 If well constructed, it shows less wear and tear than other more traditional materials.
 Painted furniture, for example, chips easily and quickly becomes unsightly.
 Butcher-block, on the other hand, does not suffer this problem and its appearance both initially and after prolonged use is much more pleasing.
 The only significant problem noticed with its use is marring caused by cigarette burns, but the appearance is far less objectionable than chipped paint and the burns can be sanded away periodically.

-Without question, one of the biggest contributions to stress in correctional settings is inadequate noise control.
-In general, the furnishings and architectural treatment of inmate activity areas should be designed to reduce noise reverberations to the lowest possible levels.
-Acoustic tile and industrial-grade carpeting, for example, can be used in many areas without sacrificing either safety or security or cost.
+Without question, one of the biggest contributors to stress in correctional settings is inadequate noise control.
+In general, the furnishings and architectural treatment of inmate activity areas should be designed to reduce noise to the lowest possible levels.
+Acoustic tile and industrialgrade carpeting, for example, can be used in many areas without sacrificing either safety or security,

-IV.
-INMATE HOUSING

-General Housing